G1ANT-Robot/G1ANT.Manual/appendices/special-variables.md

 # Special variables

-All special variables can be found in the menu `View/Special Variables`.
+All special variables can be found in `View/Special Variables` menu.

 | Special Variable | Description |
 | ---------------- | ----------- |